-All non-selected applicants will be placed on a reserve list in the descending order of their ranking according to their replies to the quiz and the subsidiary question.
-In case some selected applicants withdraw their application or if the value of the travel passes selected is lower than the available budget, the European Commission and EACEA may award travel passes to applicants placed on the reserve list up to the complete use of the available budget.
+Non-selected applicants will be placed on a reserve list in descending order of their ranking according to their replies to the quiz and the subsidiary question.
+The European Commission and EACEA may award travel passes to applicants placed on the reserve list in the following cases: selected applicants withdraw their application or selected candidates do not activate their travel pass within the deadline mentioned in point 8, or if the value of the travel passes selected is lower than the available budget.
+This mechanism can be applied, up to the complete use of the available budget.
 Budget consumption will be reviewed on a monthly basis.

 Inclusion on the reserve list does not create any entitlement vis-à-vis the European Commission nor to EACEA and does not guarantee to be selected at a later stage.

 Candidates on the reserve list can be contacted by the contractor designated by the European Commission and EACEA to arrange the travel bookings with an invitation to register on the booking platform.
-Those contacted towards the end of the project, due to being on the reserve list, cannot claim reimbursement for travels made prior to the invitation, nor request an extension of the travel period.
+Those contacted, due to being on the reserve list, cannot claim reimbursement for travels made prior to the invitation, nor request an extension of the travel period.

 8. Booking of travel tickets and rules for travelling

 The selected applicants shall start their journey in a country which is part of DiscoverEU (see point 2 – Eligible applicants) and travel to at least one country, which is also part of DiscoverEU and which is different from the country of departure.
 The overall trip can last from a minimum of 1 day to a maximum of 1 month inclusive.
 The trip should fall within the period 1 March 2024 and 31 May 2025.
 The travel pass can be used in their residency country only for one outbound and one inbound travel.